LGBTQ rights in South Australia: Transgender rights

 South Australia became the first state in Australia to allow individuals to alter the sex descriptor on their birth certificate without being required to undergo sex reassignment surgery or divorce if in an existing marriage.
 The Australian Capital Territory was the first jurisdiction in Australia to implement such a law.
+Appropriate clinical treatment is required instead.

 On 4 August 2016, the Births, Deaths and Marriages Registration Amendment Bill 2016 was introduced to the lower house of Parliament.
 The bill would amend South Australian law by removing the requirement for transgender people to undergo sex reassignment surgery before changing their gender on their birth certificate.
 Instead, a person would need to consult a medical professional for a psychological assessment.
 A conscience vote on the legislation was held on 22 September 2016, and the bill was defeated after the Speaker broke a 19–19 tie by voting against the bill.
 A number of supporters of the bill, including the premier, were not in attendance and had expected a vote would not be held on the legislation that day, with proponents accusing opponents of the bill of orchestrating the vote to coincide with the moment supporters of the bill would be absent from Parliament.

 A revised version of the bill was reintroduced to the lower house on 2 November 2016.
 The revised bill, titled the Births, Deaths and Marriages Registration (Gender Identity) Amendment Bill 2016, was almost identical to the one defeated in September, except for the fact it increased the age a minor would require judicial approval for registering a change of sex or gender identity to 18 (where previously it was 16) and also mandated that the state registry would be required to retain on file all historical information preceding a change of sex or gender identity.
 The bill was debated in the lower house on 16 November 2016 and passed, though an amendment was carried increasing the time required for individuals to undergo counselling before receiving an updated birth certificate.
 On 6 December, the bill was approved in the Legislative Council by 10 votes to 7.
 The bill received royal assent on 15 December 2016, becoming the Births, Deaths and Marriages Registration (Gender Identity) Amendment Act 2016 and went into effect on 23 May 2017.

 Implemented since 2017, all public school bathrooms and lockerrooms in South Australia must have a policy to keep transgender and intersex individuals safe.